Medication Optimization Program

 Medication Optimization Contributes to Optimal Care

 Broadmead Care residents have multiple medical conditions.
-It’s not unusual, for example, for a resident of the Veterans Memorial Lodge at Broadmead to have as many as 25 medical problems.
+It’s not unusual, for example, for a resident of the Veterans Memorial Lodge to have as many as 25 medical problems.
 These multiple chronic conditions must be managed concurrently, making it imperative to closely monitor treatment for adverse effects, drug interactions and/or inappropriate dosing.

 To best meet this need, Broadmead Care developed a Medication Optimization Program in 2007.
 An interdisciplinary team of doctors, nurses and pharmacists monitors residents’ medications and makes recommendations to doctors to ensure optimal medication utilization.
 This entails reducing or discontinuing medications whenever possible.